sendgrid/docs/content/docs/ui/ads/target-right-audience-for-your-ads-campaign.md

 ## Requirements for setting up an ad

-* You must be a SendGrid customer.
+* You must be a Twilio SendGrid customer.
 * You must have a URL of the site you want to promote.
 * You must have a Facebook and/or a Google account.
-You must connect it to your SendGrid account.
+You must connect it to your Twilio SendGrid account.

 <call-out>

-We recommend that you install a SendGrid pixel to your site.
+We recommend that you install a Twilio SendGrid pixel to your site.
 This will help you have better visibility into your statistics and will enable you to retarget visitors to your website.

 </call-out>